-- 4.1 The Planning Obligations Monitoring Group has met on a number of occasions and has compiled a detailed record of those financial contributions required in association with planning applications through either Section 75 of the Town and Country Planning (Scotland) Act 1997 or Section 69 of the Local Government (Scotland) Act 1973. - 4.2 For planning applications submitted between 1 January 1999 and 31 August 2015 potential financial contributions amounting to £2,804,745 could be accrued.
+- 4.1 The Planning Obligations Monitoring Group has met on a number of occasions and continues to compile a detailed record of those financial contributions required in association with planning applications through either Section 75 of the Town and Country Planning (Scotland) Act 1997 or Section 69 of the Local Government (Scotland) Act 1973. - 4.2 Committee should note that payments in respect of Planning Obligations secured through Section 75 of the Town and Country Planning (Scotland) Act 1997 are generally not required to be paid until a development has commenced or unless a specific trigger has been met thereafter.
+As some developments may never commence the payment may therefore never be due.
+Similarly, there is provision for applicants' to make an application to have a Planning Obligation modified or discharged after it has been concluded.
+Accordingly caution must be exercised in respect of 'potential income' as it may ultimately not be realised if the development does not commence or in the event that terms of an existing Planning Obligation is modified or discharged. - 4.3 For planning applications submitted between 1 January 1999 and 15 December 2015 potential financial contributions amounting to £4,444,095 could be accrued.
 This is broken down as follows: -